 Mental health

-Most children and adults in Sweden report that they have good health, while many also report recurring mental and somatic problems such as headaches, feeling low and difficulties in getting to sleep.
+Most children and adults in Sweden report their health as good, but many also report recurring mental and somatic health problems such as headaches, feeling low and sleeping difficulties.

 There are differences between various groups.
-Girls report mental and somatic problems more often than boys, and women have problems more often than men.
+Girls report mental and somatic health problems to a larger extent than boys, and women have problems more often than men.
 Young people report psychosomatic problems more often than older people.
-If employment is considered, persons who are unemployed report mental and somatic problems more often than persons who are employed.
+When employment status is considered, those who are unemployed report mental and somatic health problems more often than employed individuals.

-Over the last decade self-reported nervousness or anxiety has increased in the Swedish population (16–84 years old), from 31 percent in 2011 to 42 percent in 2021.
-Most people are rating their nervousness or anxiety as mild, but 7 percent are perceiving severe symptoms.
+Over the last decade self-reported worry or anxiety has increased in the Swedish population (16–84 years old), from 31 percent in 2011 to 44 percent in 2024.
+Most people are rating their problems as mild, but 8 percent are perceiving severe symptoms.

-In all age groups, more women than men report nervousness and anxiety, and the prevalence is especially high among young women (16–29 years old).
-Severe nervousness or anxiety was reported by 20 percent of the young women 2021.
-In 2011 the corresponding figure was 9 percent.
-For young men there has been a similar increase from 5 percent 2011 to 10 percent 2021.
+In all age groups, more women than men report these symptoms, and the prevalence is especially high among young women, i.e., those aged 16–29 years.
+Severe worry or anxiety was reported by 23 percent of the young women 2024.
+In 2011, the corresponding proportion was 9 percent.
+For young men, there has been a similar increase, from 5 percent 2011 to 10 percent 2024.

 Our mission